rudderlabs/rudderstack-docs/destinations/klaviyo.md

 In the above snippet, RudderStack captures all the information related to the screen being viewed, along with any additional info associated with that screen view event.

 {% hint style="info" %}
-NOTE: screen calls are only supported cloud-mode integration.
+Note that `screen` calls are only supported in the RudderStack cloud mode integration.
+To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

 ## Track